taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Obsessed with video games, reactive computing systems, and food.
 A workaholic, he's always experimenting with the latest "instant nutrition" food products to find the perfect balance of delicious taste and super-fast, convenient prep.

 ### Ceddit
-Raised by radical PROTO-VIRS in the suburbs of Paris, is cheerfully extremely distrustful of all authority and was raised without any pharmaceutical mood stabilizers, which is now considered very rare and potentially dangerous.
-His father was a space shuttle pilot who died when his shuttle collided with some space debris, which raised public awareness of space debris and convinced the **SPACE CONSORTIUM** to create a sector in charge of monitoring, moving, and destroying space debris.
+Raised by radical PROTO-VIRS in the suburbs of Paris, his biological parents were space shuttle pilots who died when their shuttle collided with some space debris.
+The accident was one of three major disasters which raised public awareness of space debris and convinced the **SPACE CONSORTIUM** to create a sector in charge of monitoring, moving, and destroying space debris.

 ## Other characters

 ### Tross
-One of the engineers coordinating the most recent batch of renovations for the Kennedy Station and a teaching assistant at Space University who specialises in space welding.
-Petros was once a MENDELEEVER at ISS Corps, and helped set up the MENDELEEVER forge.
+Tross was once a MENDELEEVER at ISS Corps, and is the only youth cadet in the history of the ISS Corps to graduate in one year.
+His family are PROTO-VIRS that lived so remotely that they managed to escape the EPIDEMIC that wiped out the Lost Generation.
+He fell in love with forging at an early age, and his parents encouraged him, to the point where by the time he was 17 he was proficient at working metal in any and every environment, including underwater.
+He spent one year at the ISS Corps learning space welding at a blinding pace, while video blogging the whole process simultaneously.

 ### Adi
 An ISS Corps professor and PROTO-VIRS on the teaching staff for "Health and Well-Being in Space", who mentors the OCEAN SCIENCE CREW.
 Super charismatic and energetic, he is a "jack of all trades".
 Enjoys gambling and often wins.